khaled-taha/Design-Patterns/src/main/java/org/designPatterns/creational_Patterns/singletonPattern/README.md

-# The concepts when choosing a singleton are that it guarantees only one instance is going to be created.
+# The concepts when choosing a singleton is that it guarantees only one instance is going to be created.

 It also guarantees the control of a resource.